By Shawn Carlock

 This is probably the simplest form of wildcatting and is simply taking a given case and running it into a die to change to a different bullet diameter.
 There is no fire forming, no muss no fuss, dirt simple.
 Some good examples of this are, the 22-250 Remington (a 250 Savage necked down to .224”), the 17 Remington (a 222 Rem necked down to .172”), the 25-06 (obviously a 30-06 Springfield necked down to .257”) and the 338 Edge (a 300 RUM case necked up to a .338”).
 These are just a few of the many cases that have been “wildcatted” and gained enough following to become a full factory round or have a factory round like status.

 Case improvement almost always involves some kind of fire forming.
 PO Ackley did extensive and detailed work on this.
-In Ackley’s work most of the cases had straightened out some of the case body taper (but there are limits) and changed shoulder angle.
+In Ackley’s work, most of the cases had straightened out some of the case body taper (but there are limits) and changed shoulder angle.
 Ackley came to believe that .010” per inch of case body taper was about the maximum you could do before the brass started having extraction issues.
 Ackley also felt that 40 degrees was about the steepest shoulder that showed any reasonable improvement.
 The .010” per inch case taper and 40 degrees shoulder have been wildcatting standards for decades and hold well today.
 One of the better examples of case improvement is the 280 Rem Ackley Improved, it very nearly duplicates the 7 Remington Magnum’s ballistics out of a much smaller case.
 Nosler liked this round enough that they released it in a commercial version several years ago.
 A very popular varmint case is the 22-250 Ackley Improved, duplicating the 220 Swift’s performance in velocity.
 True improved cases were initially designed to have a standard loaded round fired in an improved chamber to form brass.
-Now days most case improving is done via a small charge of pistol / shotgun rate powder and the rest of the case topped off with cornmeal.
+Nowadays most case improving is done via a small charge of pistol/shotgun rate powder and the rest of the case topped off with cornmeal.

 Moving shoulders forward or backward